MarTonPerCar/DayPilot/README.md

 Users track daily tasks, steps, and app usage limits, and compete with friends on a 30-day points ranking.
 The app includes timers (Pomodoro and custom), reminders, a real-time notification system, and a weekly progress summary.

-This is the active working branch for the final increment: real UI, real Riverpod architecture, and a real Supabase backend, built on top of the design system from `Test-Diseño-Flutter`.
-It's merged into `Incremento-Flutter` periodically.
+This branch is the **final increment**: real UI, real Riverpod architecture, and a real Supabase backend, built on top of the design system from `Test-Diseño-Flutter`.

 ## Features